PLANS have been revealed to refurbish the historic Royal Kings Arms Hotel in Lancaster – immortalised by Charles Dickens – to return its former glory.

 Last December, London-based Artisan Hotels took over running of the Grade II listed property which they say has been neglected and in need of a upgrade.

-Proposals include a new coffee bar, bistro and restaurant, repainting of the front elevation, erection of a single storey rear extension and a new canopy and decking area, a new reception, and glazed openings and new sliding doors to the entrance lobby.
+Proposals include a new coffee bar, brasserie and restaurant, repainting of the front elevation, erection of a single storey rear extension and a new canopy and decking area, a new reception, and glazed openings and new sliding doors to the entrance lobby.

 The work will also include re-painting of the front façade to reinstate it in “historic paint colours” with the addition of gold leaf detail to the stonework which will enhance the appearance of the building.